slowernews/wisdom-tldr/chapters/chapter_1_self.md

 ---
 ### On achieving mastery

 After learning the rules, break them.
-Only then you can achieve mastery.<br>
+Only then you can achieve mastery.
 But the path to mastery is a never ending story: skills are perishable.

 <!--